-Reggina striker Rolando Bianchi is poised to become-Reuters, Milan.
+Reggina striker Rolando Bianchi is poised to become

 Sven-Goran Eriksson's first signing at Manchester City, the Italian club said on